The steps in the fact-checking process

 Step 1: Collect and pitch the information, justifying the choice of the dubious assertion

-Step 3: Fact-checking by the author of the story – Fact checker
+Step 3: Writing of the fact-check by the author of the story – Fact checker

-Step 4: Once a story has been written, it goes through two editors equipped with fact-checking techniques.
+Step 4: Once a story has been written, it goes through two editors well-versed in fact-checking techniques.

 Step 5: the senior fact-checking service checks the hyperlinks that have been selected as evidence and unbiased information.
-This service also ensures that the names of people and places have been correctly written and that no bias has been slipped in.
+This service also ensures that proper nouns have been correctly written and that no bias has crept in.

-Stage 6: The editors-in-chief edit the Fact Check, taking a rigorous approach to Balobaki Check’s mission of ensuring the integrity of information in the public arena.
+Stage 6: The editors-in-chief edit the fact check, taking a rigorous approach to Balobaki Check’s mission of ensuring the integrity of information in the public arena.
 This person has proven experience in writing fact-checks with a global perspective.
-Given the sensitivity of certain subjects, the editor-in-chief must consult the editor before publication.
+If the subject is very sensitive, the editor-in-chief must consult the managing editor before publication.